GluuFederation/docs-oxd-prod/docs/sources/tutorial/index.md

     print '<a href="{0}">Click here to login</a>'.format(result['authorization_url'])
 ```

-Now navigate to https://rp.server.com/cgi-bin/oxd.py you will see link **Click here to login**
+Now navigate to https://rp.server.com/cgi-bin/oxd.py and you will see a link **Click here to login**
 as below

 ![login link](fig1.png)

-Click the link, you will be redirected to Gluu login page, after entering credidentals and allowing
+Click on the link and you will be redirected to Gluu login page.
+Upon entering credidentals and allowing
 RP to access claims, you will see user info as:

 ![user info](fig2.png)